cydia2020/toyota-dsu-reroute-harness/README.md

 ## Schematic and Wiring Explained

-~~As it is nearly impossible to find a male DSU connector, it is suggested that you cut the wire on the vehicle's harness.~~

-Plug and receptacle part number: DJ7324-0.7-11/21 (available on Taobao and eBay)

 - Looking at the back (wire-side) of the DSU connector, counting from 1 from the right-top-most-PIN, you should sever the cable on PIN 10 and PIN 11;
 - Tape the vehicle side of the severed wire to prevent a short circuit;
 - Using around 2 to 3 meters of twisted pair wires with 120Ω impedance (or realistically, whatever you can find in the e-waste box), extend the wire coming out of PIN 10 and PIN 11 from the DSU side (the side of the OEM harness bundle with the female DSU connector) of the harness up to the camera;